dbeley/playlist-versioning/README.md

 ## Import

-I personnaly import those playlists into airsonic.
+I personnaly automatically import those playlists into airsonic (airsonic can watch a folder and automatically import playlists from it).

 My music folder is mounted under the `/music/` folder in my airsonic container (hence the `/music/` prefix in `create_playlists.py`).